brightbox/docs.brightbox.com/content/guides/cli/reverse-dns.md

 **Note:** It's important that you set up the forward mapping first, Brightbox Cloud will reject attempts to set up a reverse DNS entry if your corresponding forward DNS entry is missing.

-Showing the help for the `brightbox-cloudips` command reveals some DNS options:
+Showing the help for the `brightbox cloudips` command reveals some DNS options:

-    $ brightbox-cloudips help update
+    $ brightbox cloudips help update
     update [command options] cloudip-id
         update Cloud IPs